What is Mean Time To Repair?

-Mean Time To Repair (MTTR) is a key metric that measures the average time required to repair a failed component or system and restore it to full functionality.
-It works by calculating the total downtime of a system divided by the number of repairs over a specific period.
-In the telecom and network management industry, MTTR is crucial for assessing the efficiency of maintenance processes and minimizing service disruptions.
+Mean Time To Repair (MTTR) is the average time required to repair a system and restore it to full functionality following a failure.
+This metric is calculated by dividing the total time spent on repairs by the number of incidents over a given period.

 Importance of Mean Time To Repair in Maintenance Management